bananaturtlesandwich/UE4-Modding-Guide/Materials.md

 This has no downsides to the other methods.
 The other methods are here if others wish to know them.
 - Download [UassetGUI](https://github.com/atenfyr/UAssetGUI/releases) by atenfyr
 - Set the version to whatever version of UE your game uses(For Blue Fire it's 4.25)
-- Open the target material and search the exports for parameter values
+- Open the target material and search the exports for parameter values(names can be found in ParameterInfo)
 - These can be changed in any way you wish
 - If opened from the export folder,